credful/aws-credful/README.md

 `aws-credful` is for use with role-based SAML federation in AWS IAM, not with the AWS SSO product.

+Also see the blog post, [Complete AWS SAML setup using Terraform and aws-credful](https://jasonstitt.com/aws-saml-terraform).

 ## 📦 Installation

 ```